Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 # Patient as of 29-05-2025

 ### Overall conclusion
 The EHDSPatient Logical Model and the Patient zib represent the same entity: an individual receiving healthcare.
 Despite structural or terminological differences, they refer to the same underlying subject.
+Below is an overview of the differences.

-What is missing in the ZIB that is mandatory/required in the Xt-EHR?
+What is missing in the ZIB that is **mandatory/required** in the Xt-EHR?
-- X
+It is expected that the zib provides sufficient coverage for the mandatory elements of the EHDSPatient model.

-What is missing in the Xt-EHR that is mandatory/required in the ZIB?
+What is missing in the Xt-EHR that is **mandatory/required** in the ZIB?
 - Patient.DeathIndicator
 - Patient.MultipleBirthIndicator